mmyytt2000/mmyytt2000.github.io/index.md

 - Member of the [IEEE Computer Society Technical Committee on Cloud Computing](https://tc.computer.org/tccld/)
 - Member of the CAAI Technical Committee on Artificial Intelligence with Uncertainty
 - Member of the CICC Technical Committee on Network Science and Engineering
+- Member of the CICC Technical Committee on Medicine-Engineering Integration

 ### Journal Services